-Significant number of the current patients ended first line treatment due no response, most of them in the first 2 months of starting treatment.
+Significant number of our patients ended first line treatment due no response, most of them in the first 2 months of starting treatment.
 MTB gene was positive for all TB cases which indicate high sensitive rate than sputum examination.
-Significant rate of RIF's genes positive was recorded in this study.
+Significant rate of RIF's genes positive was recorded in our study.
 There was a significant high rate of RIF's gene with previous TB infection.
 Great risk of develop RIF gene with DOTs program of treatment.
 The emergence of RF-resistant TB strains in Yemen would make the treatment of TB infections more difficult and increase the complications of tuberculosis.
-As accurate susceptibility data are crucial for appropriate therapy decisions, so it should be recommended that microbiology laboratories screen for RF in clinical isolates before starting treatment.
+As accurate susceptibility data are crucial for appropriate therapy decisions, we recommend that microbiology laboratories screen for RF in clinical isolates before starting treatment.
 Currently, no single Yemen surveillance study can provide estimates of the burden of all factors lead to wide spread of TB drug resistant across acute care TB patient populations.